JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ### Configurables depending on Extension Points
 Any `Configurable` which depends on dynamic extension points must implement `Configurable.WithEpDependencies`.

+### No use of service overrides
+Application, project and module services declared with `overrides="true"` are not allowed.

 ## Plugin Load/Unload Events
 Register `com.intellij.ide.plugins.DynamicPluginListener` [listener](plugin_listeners.md) to receive updates on plugin load/unload events.